andrulonis/Green-Lab/README.md

 ## Data extraction

-We provide an R script to extract the data from the experiment's output files [here](r-scripts/analyse-data.R).
+We provide three R script to load and analyse the data from our experiments.
+* To extract the data from the experiment's output files we provide the script [analyse-data.R](r-scripts/analyse-data.R)
+* The diagrams presented in the report can be created using the [plot-data.R](r-scripts/plot-data.R) script
+* For checking the data distribution and testing the hypotheses we one can use the [hypotheses-tests.R](r-scripts/hypotheses-tests.R) script

+❗ The [analyse-data.R](r-scripts/analyse-data.R) must be executed before one of the other scripts can be run

 ### 1. Install R

-TODO: install R studio or R?
+To run the R scripts we recommend to install R Studio as well as R. An installation introduction can be found [here]( https://posit.co/download/rstudio-desktop/)

 ### 2. Running the script